-How And When Will The Border Wall Be Built With U.S. Troops, And/Or U.S. Military Funds
+The Border Wall: Built With U.S. Troops, And/Or U.S. Military Funds?

 A Pentagon statement included the news that the U.S. military is “…transitioning its support at the southwestern border from hardening ports of entry to mobile surveillance and detection, as well as concertina wire emplacement between ports of entry.”

-The U.S. Army Corps of Engineers has been tasked in the border wall project, reviewing some eight different wall project proposals for feasibility and/or other assessments.
+The U.S. Army Corps of Engineers was tasked in the border wall project, reviewing some eight different wall project proposals for feasibility and/or other assessments.
 In any case, the use of U.S. troops at the border would be in a support role (that may or may not include assistance with the actual construction project), with the Department of Homeland Security responsible for any law enforcement activities which may be required.

 Who Has Sent Troops To The Border Before?